Jericho, New York: Geography

 According to the United States Census Bureau, the CDP has a total area of 4.1 sqmi, all land.

 There is another community known as Jericho in New York, located in the extreme northern corner of the state, in the Town of Altona, Clinton County.

+The main entrance to SUNY Old Westbury is located within Jericho.

 Climate

 Under the Köppen climate classification, Jericho lies in the transition zone between a humid subtropical climate (Cfa) and a hot-summer humid continental climate (Dfa).
-As such, summers are usually hot and humid with occasional thunderstorms, winters are usually cool with snow and rain, and the spring and fall typically feature mild weather.
+Accordingly, summers are usually hot and humid with occasional thunderstorms, winters are usually cool with snow and rain, and the spring and fall typically feature mild weather.

 The average monthly temperatures in the hamlet range from 30.9 °F in January to 74.7 °F in July.
 The local hardiness zone is 7a.

 Greater Jericho area

 Jericho consists of three villages and one unincorporated hamlet: